 Eric E. Sterling has been the Executive Director of CJPF since 1989.
 Mr. Sterling was Counsel to the U.S. House of Representatives Committee on the Judiciary from 1979 until 1989.
-On the staff of the Subcommittee on Crime, (Rep. William J. Hughes (D-NJ), Chairman), he was responsible for drug enforcement, gun control, money laundering, organized crime, pornography, terrorism, corrections, and military assistance to law enforcement.
+On the staff of the Subcommittee on Crime from 1981 to 1989, (Rep. William J. Hughes (D-NJ), Chair), he was responsible for drug enforcement, gun control, money laundering, organized crime, pornography, terrorism, corrections, and military assistance to law enforcement.
+In 1979, Mr. Sterling was hired by Rep. Robert Drinan, S.J., Chair of the Subcommittee on Criminal Justice, to assist the subcommittee on rewriting the federal criminal code.
 Mr. Sterling frequently lectures at colleges, universities, and professional societies throughout the nation and is regularly interviewed by the national news media.

-Robert C. Linnell, a Boston businessman and philanthropist, was alarmed by the grave threat of corruption to the American criminal justice system.
-Linnell saw this corruption as endemic to drug enforcement and, in 1988, inspired to establish the Criminal Justice Policy Foundation in an effort to address these threats.
-Linnell believed that a criminal justice system that is honest, fair and effective is one of America's most important institutions.
-He believed that America's national life depends upon our safety and liberty, which in turn depend upon the integrity and effectiveness of our justice system.
+In the 1980s, Mr. Robert C. Linnell, a Boston businessman and philanthropist, was alarmed by the grave threat of corruption to the American criminal justice system.
+Mr. Linnell saw this corruption as endemic to drug enforcement and, in 1988, was inspired to co-found the Criminal Justice Policy Foundation with Mr. Sterling in an effort to address these threats.
+Mr. Linnell believed that a criminal justice system that is honest, fair and effective is one of America's most important institutions.
+He believed that America's national life depends upon our safety and liberty, which in turn depends upon the integrity and effectiveness of our justice system.

 CJPF is a private, non-profit organization.
 It is a tax-exempt charity under section 501(c)(3) of the Internal Revenue Code.